Murad Ali Shah: Chief Minister of Sindh (2016-present)

 Murad Ali Shah became Chief Minister of Sindh on 29 July 2016 after the ruling Pakistan Peoples Party (PPP) made the decision to replace Chief Minister Syed Qaim Ali Shah with Murad.
-Murad Ali Shah would become Sindh’s first and only Chief Minister to serve 3 consecutive times in a row.
+Murad Ali Shah would become Sindh's first and only Chief Minister to serve 3 consecutive times in a row.
 He served as Chief Minister from 2016 until the 2018 Sindh provincial election, in which he was elected for the second time as Chief Minister as a PPP candidate.
 He would serve as Chief Minister for a relative full term until the 2024 Sindh provincial election in which he was elected for the third time on a PPP ticket.
-Opposition to Murad, primarily the Grand Democratic Alliance, Jamaat-e-Islami and Pakistan Tehreek-e-Insaf have protested against electoral manipulation by the PPP in provincial elections several times, primarily in 2024, where Murad’s first few months in office were amid widespread protests against PPP rigging.
+Opposition to Murad, primarily the Grand Democratic Alliance, Jamaat-e-Islami and Pakistan Tehreek-e-Insaf have protested against electoral manipulation by the PPP in provincial elections several times, primarily in 2024, where Murad's first few months in office were amid widespread protests against PPP rigging, giving insight on problems regarding the sanctity of democracy in Pakistan.

-Policies and Criticism
+Policies and criticism

 Murad Ali Shah was originally appointed for the slot of Chief Minister by PPP due to his skill in distributing water and financial resources during his time in the federal government as well as his closeness to Benazir Bhutto according to PPP.
-However, critics and opposition to Murad accuse him and the PPP provincial government of bad governance, poor infrastructure, “ghost” schools, lack of government action, poor distribution of medicine and needs, bad management of government departments and an overall lack of development.
+However, critics and opposition to Murad accuse him and the PPP provincial government of bad governance, poor infrastructure, "ghost" schools, lack of government action, poor distribution of medicine and needs, bad management of government departments and an overall lack of development.

-According to some opposition politicians, the province has seen little to no government development or action with some suggesting that Sindh’s infrastructural and medical systems have worsened since Murad took office.
+According to some opposition politicians, the province has seen little to no government development or action with some suggesting that Sindh's infrastructural and medical systems have worsened since Murad took office.